 Well, I was born in ’49, and I never told anybody anything other than that.
 The thing is that I started so young…that I probably flow through a lot of people who are the same age as I am, and have done more than they have…8

-Clever Dio: it might be true that you’ve never told anybody anything other than 1949, but 1949 was also not the truth.
+Clever Dio: it might be true that he'd never told anybody anything other than 1949, but 1949 was also not the truth.
 Nevertheless, Dio was onto something: 1949 makes the possibility of a significant professional career before Elf less easy to believe.
-It’s a conundrum that captured the attention of at least one rock journalist, in this case, Simon Robinson, as he wrote liner notes to a 1991 compilation of the second and third Elf albums:
+It’s a conundrum that captured the attention of at least one rock journalist, in this case Simon Robinson, as he wrote liner notes to a 1991 compilation of the second and third Elf albums:

 Dio's recording career began as far back as 1958 with a single for a local label.
 Incidentally, if his birthdate really is July 10, 1948 [sic] as his biography states, he was just ten when he cut this disc.9

 So, what was Dio hiding, and why was he hiding it?
 Musically, Dio was hiding a lost decade’s worth of music that had no sonic resemblance to the heavy metal he was becoming known for in the early 80s.
 It also lacked a way to be heard as any sort of thread leading up to the metal years of the Dio band or within the early history of metal more generally.
 Here, for example, is the song “Carolina County Ball,” the title track to the second Elf album, released in April of 1974.
 The prominence of Mickey Lee Soule’s upright piano would make this music instantly incompatible with the guitar-driven sound of metal.
 Combined with other characteristics, such as the mellow swing feel, the lyrics about a distinctly rural good time, and the unexpected Dixieland flavors, the sound and theme of “Carolina County Ball” is a good representation of the themes Elf’s music often explored.